‘RHOA’ Star Porsha Williams Slammed By NeNe Leakes, Reponds To Kenya Moore’s ‘Golden Shower’ Claims

 Just because Porsha Williams and NeNe Leakes are neighbors doesn’t put them on friendly terms.
 Despite being amicable on the Real Housewives of Atlanta, Leakes recently slammed Williams for comments she made on Watch What Happens Live.
 How did Williams respond?

-Bravo TV reports that Williams blamed Leakes for their falling out during her WWHL interview with Andy Cohen.
+Bravo TV reported that Williams blamed Leakes for their falling out during her WWHL interview with Andy Cohen.
 The RHOA star claimed that she reached out to Leakes but never got a callback.

 “I haven’t talked to her at all, so I don’t know where that stands.
 I mean friends would call each other and talk from time to time, so I don’t know,” Williams told Cohen.
 “I honestly don’t know what happened.
 I really, really don’t.
 I know that I called a couple times and my calls weren’t returned.”

-Shortly after Williams’ interview aired, Inquisitr reported that Leakes slammed Williams on social media.
+Shortly after Williams’ interview aired, the Inquisitr reported that Leakes slammed Williams on social media.
 Although she didn’t call out Williams by name, her post was clearly directed towards her former co-star.
 “LIESSSSSSSSSSS,” Leakes wrote.

 Of course, the feud between Williams and Leakes stretches back to Season 8 of the Real Housewives of Atlanta.
 As fans will recall, Leakes criticized Williams for her anger problems during the Season 8 reunion, and Williams hit back by bringing up Leakes’ incident with Kim Zolciak.